ASUO Women’s Center

 - offering a hospitable and problem-solving attitude to visitors

-- assisting visitors who use the Women’s Center library
+- assisting visitors who use the Women’s Center library, maintaining the library system

 - Serve on one planning committee with a Coordinator and act as a liaison to the Office Assistant meetings